Dawid64/super-enhanced-resolution/README.md

 | GUI start point    | main.py                |

 ## Note
-apart from python libraries in the requirements.txt this project requires the FFmpeg tool to run as it is a dependency of one of the python libraries \
+Apart from python libraries in the requirements.txt this project requires the FFmpeg tool to run as it is a dependency of one of the python libraries \
 [FFmpeg](https://www.ffmpeg.org/download.html)

 ## Running GUI